Qumulo/docs/administrator-guide/authentication-qumulo-core/configuring-search-trusted-domains-active-directory.md

 ---
 title: "Configuring the Search Trusted Domains Option in Active Directory for a Qumulo Cluster"
-summary: "This section explains how to fine-tune the behavior of your Qumulo cluster joined to an Active Directory (AD) domain by restricting the scope of LDAP queries with the Search Trusted Domains configuration option."
+summary: "This section explains how to restrict the scope of LDAP queries by using the Search Trusted Domains configuration option for a Qumulo cluster joined to an Active Directory (AD) domain.
 permalink: /administrator-guide/authentication-qumulo-core/configuring-search-trusted-domains-active-directory.html
 sidebar: administrator_guide_sidebar
 keywords: authentication, search_trusted_domains, trusted_domains, active_directory, ad, ldap